fahim44/FahimSalamChowdhury/content/posts/http_request_methods.md

 For this method, *request* & *response* have no body.
 `TRACE` is [safe](#safe) & [idempotent](#idempotent), but not [cacheable](#cacheable).
 `TRACE` is not allowed in the *HTML forms*.

+## Conclusion
+Although Http provides these all kind of methods to be used for all type of tasks, it is up to us developers to use them in our projects.
+We can use `GET` request to **delete** entity from our database, no one will stop us.
+But we have to understand, by doing so, our data becomes more vulnerable.

+Again, our web browsers use these various methods like `OPTIONS` all the time to ensure security.

+Whatever we use all these methods or not, it is always good to know these methods.